blubin/Adaptive-Price-CA/experiments/readme.md

 ## Code Details (Advanced)

-The auction code is rather involved, but we here provide a high-level overview of the included code files.
+The auction code is rather involved, but we here provide a high-level overview of the included code files:

 ### Auction and Math Programming